aequorea/vHIV-both-chains/README.md

   vHIV (salmon and red) shown bound to N6 heavy and light chains (blue and yellow)
 </p>
 <p align="center">
-  Potential glycosylation sites on gp120 monomer are shown in red.
+  Potential glycosylation sites selected by gly21 software on gp120 monomer are shown in red.
 </p>
 <p align="center">
   (based on 5TE4.PDB -- DOI:10.1016/j.immuni.2016.10.027)